johnshizhu/HGT_Project/README.md

+This project is work in progress....

 # Heterogenous Graph Transformer (HGT)

-Goals:
+Project Goals:
 1. Implement a Heterogeneous Graph Transformer Architecture.
 2. Optimize model processes through leveraging sparsity and quantization.
-3. Introduce distributed training implementation, with Top-K SGD.
+3. Analyze effects of optimization techniques on model performance.

 - This project is done ONLY for educational purposes